Table of Contents

 Other symptoms include glossitis, megaloblastic anemia, and hypersegmented neutrophils.

 Folate is derived from green leafy vegetables like Asparagus and broccoli.
 The body doesn’t have large stores of folate so an increased demand or poor diet can result in folate deficiency within a month.
-The symptoms and lab values of folate deficiency megaloblastic anemia are the same except the methyl malonic acid levels are normal in folate deficiency.
+The symptoms and lab values of folate deficiency and vitamin B12 deficiency in megaloblastic anemia are the same except that for folate deficiency, methyl malonic acid levels are normal.

 The mean corpuscular volume in normocytic anemia is within the range of 80–96 µm³.

 Reticulocytes are young red blood cells which are large and stain blue due to the presence of RNA.
 The reticulocyte count is of great clinical significance as it reflects the nature of anemia.
 Normal reticulocyte count without any underlying pathology is 1–2 %.

 In case of normocytic anemia, if the Reticulocyte count is…

 - …more than 3 %: Indicative of bone marrow functioning normally.
 Therefore, in this case, anemia is not due to underproduction of red blood cells